MiguelDLM/obsidian-plugin-Geochronos/README.md

 ## A note on dates

-Chronos can visualize dates from the year down to the second level, using the syntax `YYYY-MM-DDThh:mm:ss`.
+Geochronos can visualize dates from the year down to the second level, using the syntax `YYYY-MM-DDThh:mm:ss`.

 The only required component of a date is the year (`YYYY`).
 Beyond that, you can specify additional time granularity as needed for your use case.